Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Address the crisis promptly and openly.

-Controlling the narrative can help your business regain trust sooner.
+Taking ownership of the story can help your business regain trust sooner.
 A quick response shows that you’re tackling the situation head-on.
 “Get as much of the story out upfront as possible, even if it’s painful,” Neal advised.

-It’s best for all of the details, as painful as they may be, to come from you.
+It’s best for all of the details — no matter how uncomfortable they may be — to come from you.
 “Don’t leave out important details for reporters to continue to chase, leading to the proverbial ‘death by a thousand cuts,'” Neal warned.
-Additionally, being open can help prevent inaccurate information from taking over and panicking your audience.
-Ensure that any public responses you post on your website or social media or provide to journalists are accurate, honest and consistent.
+Being forthcoming also helps prevent inaccurate information from spreading and causing unnecessary panic among your audience.
+Make sure that any public responses you post on your website or social media — or provide to journalists — are accurate, honest and consistent.

 Frequent updates can dispel uncertainty, anxiety and rumors and help strengthen your brand's reputation.